-Businesses, meanwhile can search through BintanGO’s marketplace for a verified creator, who are accepted based on social media followers, post consistency and aesthetics.
-And finally, it has an app where fans can get video shout-outs from their favorite influencers or celebrities, similar to Cameo in the States.
+Businesses meanwhile can search through BintanGO’s marketplace for verified creators, who are accepted based on social media followers, post consistency and aesthetics.
+And finally, it has an app where fans can get video shout-outs from their favourite influencers or celebrities, similar to Cameo in the States.

 Today the Jakarta-based startup announced that it has raised $2.1 million in seed funding led by Investible, eWTP Technology and Innovation Fund with participation from Farquhar, Plug and Play, Aksara, Redbadge Pacific, Moonshot Ventures, Mulia Sky Capital and United Creative.
 BintanGO’s last funding was a $500,000 pre-seed round in June 2021, before its launch in September.

 CEO Jason Lee, who co-founded BintanGO along with Oktorika Mandasari said that one of the challenges faced by Indonesian creators is that they have to manage multiple sources of income, making invoicing and payments a challenge.
 Furthermore, in Indonesia, they are classified as informal workers, making it hard to get financing and credit from financial institutions.
 BintanGO’s goal is to solve all those issues.

 BintanGO says it onboarded about 10,000 creators last month, and that creators on the platform have earned a total of almost $150,000 in the past three months.
 BintanGO started with its video shout-out app, which in turn prompted the creation of its other features.